GSA/ficam-playbooks/_piv/engineer/01_firefox.md

 * [View instructions and installation procedures for OpenSC](https://github.com/OpenSC/OpenSC/wiki/){:target="_blank"}{:rel="noopener noreferrer"}

 {% include alert-warning.html heading = "Use OpenSC Version Greater Than 0.20.0 to avoid Authentication Errors" content="If a version of OpenSC less than 0.20.0 is used, users will encounter errors when performing mTLS with servers that offer TLS 1.3.
-This can include browser errors like "ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED"." %}
+This can include browser errors like ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED." %}

 When installing OpenSC, you need to consider some items that are specific for the U.S. Government: